pablichjenkov/macao-sdk/README.md

 ### Hello World

-Hello World is a simple example of how to get started with a node creation and configuration.
+[Hello World](https://github.com/pablichjenkov/templato/tree/master/hello-world) is a simple example to get started with a components creation and configuration.

 <table border="0">
  <tr>